jandamm/vim-projplugin/README.md

 ## State of this plugin

-Right now this plugin is considered fully working but rather a proof of concept.
-I test it in my dotfiles.
-Feel free to test it as well and create issues.
-I have more ideas for this plugin but I'm not yet sure what makes sense.
+I'm using this plugin for over a year now and haven't had any issues yet.
+Since I consider it mostly feature complete there probably won't be many changes.
+Feel free to create an issue if you have an idea or spot an error.

 [1]: https://github.com/LucHermitte/local_vimrc
 [2]: https://github.com/embear/vim-localvimrc